gleicon/ebook_cto_field_guide/index.md

 ### Org Structure

 Every company you go nowadays you see a variation of the "Spotify Model".
 I won't even link because there are many posts around and I'm not sure even Spotify uses it anymore.
-The thing is that as it happened with Scrum, it layered roles and organisations over existing positions and teams.
+The thing is that as it happened with Scrum, it layered roles and organizations over existing positions and teams.

 Among the many permutations that create the illusion of control you will find yourself looking for the abstractions and controls that connect with your experience.